andycranston/ipv4zeropad/README.md

 This is where the `ipv4zeropad.py` CGI script comes in.

-## How to use the `ipv4zeropad.py`
+## How to use the `ipv4zeropad.py` CGI script

-Open a web browser and point it to the web server you have installed the `ipv4zeropad.py` CGI script on (see below for hints on how to do this).
+Open a web browser and point it to the web server you have installed the `ipv4zeropad.py` CGI script (see below for hints on how to do this).

-If you do not want to go to the trouble of installing the script just yet then you can use my web server at this URL:
+If you do not want to go to the trouble of installing the script then you can use my web server at this URL:

 http://cranstonhub.com/cgi-bin/ipv4zeropad.py